agombolay/ribose-map/README.md

 5. **Distribution**: TAB and BedGraph files of per-nucleotide rNMP coverage normalized for read depth and plots of results
 6. **Hotspot**: Sequence logo plots of consensus sequences for top X% most abundant sites of rNMP incorporation

+## Hardware and Software Requirements
-Hardware (64-bit computer running Linux or Mac OS X; 4 GB of RAM) Software dependencies are listed in the ribose-map/lib/ file
+Hardware (64-bit computer running Linux or Mac OS X; 4 GB of RAM) Software dependencies and versions are listed in the ribose-map/lib/ribosemap_env.yaml file

 ## Required Files
 1. FASTQ file of NGS rNMP-seq reads (SE or PE)